rust-lang/book/src/ch05-03-method-syntax.md

 code search for capabilities of `Rectangle` in various places in the library we provide.

+Another benefit of methods over functions is being able to use the so-called "intelligent" or context-aware code completion features of many editors and IDEs.
+As soon as you type the `.` character after a variable name, they will display a list of existing methods, sometimes with their accompanying documentation, and prompt you to choose the desired one, instead of having to type it out.
+This workflow can oftentimes save the time needed to check the documentation, the time needed to type the method name out, and help prevent mistakes.

+Finally, a sequence or "chain" of method calls can be read more naturally, left to right, in the same order in which the computer will execute the operations, as opposed to a sequence of nested functions.
+Compare this hypothetical sequence of operations: `rect1.getShape().flip().draw()` to an equivalent sequence of
+functions: `draw(flip(getShape(rect1)))` which is arguably harder to parse visually, because it must be read inside out, as opposed to left to right.

 > ### Where’s the `->` Operator?
 >
 > In C and C++, two different operators are used for calling methods: you use